FlynnVIN10/Zeropoint-Protocol/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License
+## 📑 License & Access

-© 2025 Zeropoint Protocol, Inc., Austin, TX.
+**© 2025 Zeropoint Protocol, Inc., a Texas C Corporation with principal offices in Austin, TX.
 All Rights Reserved.
+Domain: zeropointprotocol.ai, Contact: legal@zeropointprotocol.ai**

+### **View-Only License: Browse on GitHub Only**

+This project is licensed under a proprietary view-only license - see the [LICENSE](LICENSE.md) file for details.
+No clone, modify, run or distribute without signed agreement.

+**All other uses require signed license agreement.**

 ## Support